Spain (Kingdom of Spain)

 Hiking route from the south is probably slightly more interesting than the one from the north.The trail from Cruz Grande goes along stunning Ruta de la Plata, with many beautiful viewing points on the way.
 It’s a 15 km route both ways and takes approx. 6 hours to accomplish.

-Hiking Pico de las Nieves from Vega de San Mateo.
+Hiking Pico de las Nieves from Vega de San Mateo - my route.

 Hiking Pico de las Nieves the highest peak of Gran Canaria.